pradeepnazareth/Aligning-SixLoWPAN-according-to-RFC-/README.md

-# Aligning-SixLoWPAN-according-to-RFC-
-Wireless Networks course project on SixLoWPAN
-## March 11 - 24
-Reading RFC 4944
-## UDP Compression Summary
+# Aligning 6LoWPAN according to RFC4944
+## Course Code: CS821

+### Overview

+6LoWPAN performs compression of IPv6 Packets specified by RFC 4944 with exception of HC2 encoding.

+### Description

+HC2 encoding performs compression of UDP header.

 Bits 5 and 6 of LOWPAN_HC1 (HC1 encoding ) encoding indicates compresion of next header(TCP,UDP,ICMP).

 If bit 5 and 6 of LOWPAN_HC1 correspond to: